westwardfishdme/Shell-Random-Greeter/README.md

 user@host $
 ```
-Acts as an alternative to NeoFetch/pFetch
+Acts as a minimalist alternative to NeoFetch/pFetch

 --------------------------------------------------------------------------------